 An Open Casket is Not Possible After Organ Donation

-A Person can be Too Old to Donate Organs
+A Person Can Be Too Old to Donate Organs

 Another persistent myth is that a person can be “too old” to donate organs.
-In fact, there is not specific age cut-off to donate.
+In fact, there is no specific age cut-off to donate.
 The parameters for donating are not age-based but based on a strict set of medical criteria.
 Thus, a person should never assume he or she is not able to donate organs because a certain age has been reached.

 A Person in Poor Health Cannot Donate Organs

 The fact that an individual has a certain disease or illness doesn’t automatically broadly disqualify that person from donating organs.
-As was mentioned a moment ago, a set of set of strict medical criteria is used to determine whether certain organs are suitable for donation.
+As was mentioned a moment ago, a set of strict medical criteria is used to determine whether certain organs are suitable for donation.
 Some organs very well may be suitable for donation.

-Next of Kin are Charged for the Costs Associated with Organ Donation
+Next-of-Kin Are Charged for the Costs Associated With Organ Donation

 Finally, a recurring myth associated with organ donation is that family members of a deceased person are charged the costs associated with organ donation.
 Nothing could be further from the truth.
 Family members are never charged for any of the expenses associated with organ donation.

-Coordination of Organ Donation with Funeral Home
+Coordination of Organ Donation With Funeral Home

-If you or a loved one have done funeral planning, or if a funeral home is sought out after a loved on has passed on, the funeral home will assist in coordinating the removal of a person’s remains from the hospital following the organ donation process.
+If you or a loved one have done funeral planning, or if a funeral home is sought out after a loved one has passed on, the funeral home will assist in coordinating the removal of a person’s remains from the hospital following the organ donation process.
 A funeral home will coordinate the transportation of the body from the hospital.
-Only pre-planning or an initial contact with a funeral home need be undertaken to set this entire process into motion, with no additional effort required on your part.
+Only pre-planning or initial contact with a funeral home need be undertaken to set this entire process into motion, with no additional effort required on your part.